-- Go to Configuration > Profile.
-The list of profiles is displayed. - 2.
-Create a new profile, or open a profile for updating.
-The Profile <name> dialog box is displayed. - Click the Network tab. - The Network pane is displayed.
-For a description of the options, see Network tab on page 80. - 4.
-Expand the DMZ section, and click +Create New.
-The DMZ dialog box is displayed.
+- 1. Go to Configuration > Profile.

+- The list of profiles is displayed.

+- 2. Create a new profile, or open a profile for updating.
+The Profile <name> dialog box is displayed.

-Option Description
+- 3. Click the Network tab.

+- The Network pane is displayed.
+For a description of the options, see Network tab on page 65.

+- 4. Expand the DMZ section, and click +Create New.

+- The DMZ dialog box is displayed.

-Name Type a name for the interface.
+Option Description Name Type a name for the interface.
 Port Type Select the type of port.
 Choose from VLAN or AGGREGATE.
+Physical Port Available when Port Type is set to VLAN.
+Select the port number.
+VLAN ID Available when Port Type is set to VLAN .
+Type an ID for the VLAN.
+Access Types Select the types of access to allow on the interface.